EU regulators to probe Spanish airport deals for Ryanair, others

 "On the basis of the information at its disposal the Commission cannot exclude that the marketing agreements give the airlines and/or the airports involved an undue advantage vis-a-vis their competitors, and are thus incompatible with the internal market," the Commission said.

-The two airports, including the Barcelona airport, are operated by Aena Aeropuertos S.A.
-(IPO-AENA.MC).
+The two airports, including the Barcelona airport, are operated by Aena Aeropuertos S.A. .